yongcongwang/note/docs/Math/Linear-Algebra/Least-Squares-Determinants-and-Eigenvalues/22_diag_a.md

 ## Diagonalizing a Matrix S^-1AS=Lambda

-If A has n linearly independent eigenvectors, we can put those vectors in the columns of a matrix S(square, invertible), then:
+If A has n linearly `independent eigenvectors`, we can put those vectors in the columns of a matrix S(square, invertible), then:

 $$
 \begin{align}